JFLarvoire/SysToolsLib/C/MsvcLibX/ReadMe.txt

      And of course there were also issues with MsvcLibX recent improvements, like Unicode support and symlink support, which had never been tested, and of course did not work, in Windows 95 and XP.
-     Finally one last new feature worth mentioning:
+     Finally one last new feature worth mentioning: (Only partially implemented)
      - All make files now optionally create output files in an %OUTDIR% direct.
        This is intended for testing builds with VMs, with shared sources on the host, but the output locally in the VM, avoiding to overwrite the main version on the host.
 IF %OUTDIR% is not defined, the default output still goes below the source directory as before.

+2016 Changed the UTF-8 C source support to require a UTF-8 BOM.
+     This is to prevent problems with Windows tools that tend to corrupt files without a UTF-8 BOM, but with other UTF-8 characters.
+     This required changing all C/C++ compilation rules to first remove the UTF-8 BOM, as MS compilers do not react correctly when they find one.